xbeat/Machine-Learning/README.md

 Large Language Models (LLMs) have revolutionized natural language processing.
 To evaluate their performance, we use benchmarks.
 This presentation explores various LLM benchmarks and demonstrates how to implement them using Python.

+## Vector Embedding in Python Representing Semantic Relationships

+Introduction to Vector Embedding

+Vector embedding is a technique used to represent discrete objects as continuous vectors in a high-dimensional space.
+This method allows us to capture semantic relationships and similarities between objects, making it easier for machine learning models to process and analyze data.

 ## Early Stopping and Spectral Alignment in Neural Networks

 Early Stopping in Untrained Neural Networks